-- Cynthia Says– Cynthia says it is one of the free web testing tools available for use.
-It validates your content by matching its features with the web accessibility guidelines laid down by section 508, which is also in line with the WCAG.
+- Cynthia Says: Cynthia Says it is one of the free web testing tools available for use.
+It validates your content by matching features with the web accessibility guidelines laid down by section 508.
+Also in compliance with WCAG.
 It doesn’t scan multiple pages, and it is designed for academic websites.

 5. Quick Checker